MJR009/BP_Jabukod/README.md

 - `array` - array restructuring
 - `flatten` - control flow flattening
 - <b>`all` - will apply all available obfuscations</b>
-- <b>`annote` - adds annotation comments for obfuscations in generated assembly file</b>
+- <b>`annote` - adds annotation comments for certain obfuscations in generated assembly file</b>

-It is recommended to not use the `-c` flag, as the implementation can be replaced with programs such as `perf`, even better suited for profiling.
+Probabilities of applying certain obfuscations can be tweaked at the bottom of `common.h` file.

 #### Examples